vs00007/Course-Info/README.md

 Welcome to IITH.
 This course marks the beginning of a unique experience at IITH.
 For better or for worse, this course is the only one of this kind.

 > [!CAUTION]
 >This course will be very intensive.
 (Contrary to other courses) If you want a good grade, you must put in much more time and effort.
 >Be inquisitive.
 Ask questions.
 Doesn't matter if they are bad.
 Also, answer in class.
 Doesn't matter if the answer is terribly wrong.
 You'll understand the reason later.

 ## $\color{Cerulean}{\text{Course Content}}$
 Honestly?
 We don't know what sir plans on covering in the course.
 To be even more honest, sir barely knows what he'll cover during the course.
-But the basic topics you can expect to learn are the following.
+Here's a general idea of what you can expec to do throughout the semester:
 * Basic Circuital understanding
 * KCL and KVL
 * 2 Port Network Analysis